 Day 9: Phillip Island to Mornington Peninsula

-Stroll along a treetop boardwalk and see Australia’s cuddliest native wildlife at the Koala Conservation Centre in Cowes, before taking the scenic route 1 1/2 hours around Western Port Bay to the affluent Mornington Peninsula.
+Stroll along a treetop boardwalk and see Australia’s cuddliest native wildlife at the Koala Conservation Centre in Cowes, before taking the 1.5-hour scenic route around Western Port Bay to the affluent Mornington Peninsula.
 The region has a bounty of farm gates to visit.
 Be sure to sample the artisan cheese at Main Ridge Dairy, biodynamic fruit and cider at Mock Orchards and the Sunny Ridge Strawberry Farm.
 Mornington is also renowned for its wine scene, and has more than 50 cellar doors and 200 vineyards.
 Among the most popular are Red Hill Estate, Ocean Eight, Staindl, Paringa Estate and Crittenden.
-Schedule a long lunch at the lauded restaurant Ten Minutes by Tractor and dine on exquisite dishes and the best wine list in the area.
 Retire to the lavish Lindenderry at Red Hill to relax, digest, eat and repeat.

 Day 10: Mornington Peninsula to Melbourne